naninovel/docs/docs/guide/naninovel-scripts.md

 # OnNewGame
 ; Following commands will be executed when player clicks "NEW GAME".
-; Notice, that we're waiting for the stopBgm command, ; so that the currently played music is fully stopped before new game begin to load.
+; Notice, that `stopBgm` command is awaited, so that the music ; is fully stopped before new game begin to load.
 @sfx NewGameSoundEffect wait:false
 @stopBgm
 @stop